jonsheppard/custom-climates/docs/implementation-plan.md

 Maybe later
 - [ ] Add a static US coverage map image.
 - [ ] Ensure all images are optimized for performance.
+- [ ] Create a "Case Studies" collection and corresponding pages (optional, as per strategy).